syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-webpack-aot.md

 It will install the ngc compiler to support the Ahead-of-Time Compilation.

+N> If you get an error like `TypeError:this.compiler.analyzeModulesAsync is not a function`, then the problem is with the mismatched versions of `@angular/compiler-cli` and `other angular packages`.
+So we suggest you to install `@angular/compiler-cli` package in the same version of other angular packaes.

 ## tsconfig.json

-The ngc compiler needs its own tsconfig.json with Ahead-of-Time compilation oriented settings.
+The ngc compiler needs its own `tsconfig.json` with Ahead-of-Time compilation oriented settings.
 Modify the tsconfig.json file as below code snippet.

 {% highlight javascript %}
 {